guillenery/books-catalogue-scrapping/README.md

 The customer asked for the raw information as it will be used later for further analysis.

 - ***.csv file with the information**

-I got an example here to illustrate the information I will go after.

 A table will be created containing the following information: